kuhn-ruess/cmdbsyncer-docs/docs/index.md

-# Welcome to the CMDBsyncer 3.11
+# Welcome to the CMDBsyncer 3.12

-Rule based and modular system to syncronize hosts between Checkmk, Netbox, I-Doit and all others systems with interfaces and APIs.
+Rule-based and modular system to synchronize hosts between Checkmk, Netbox, I-Doit and all other systems with interfaces and APIs.
 Main goal is the complete organization of the hosts based on CMDB systems and a full automation of Checkmk.

 ![Rules](img/index_rules.png)